alvinfrancis/play-livescript/README.md

     npm install -g livescript

-to install stylus globally, thereby installing not only the module, but also the executable.
+to install livescript globally, thereby installing not only the module, but also the executable.

 Installation